binipringle/contracts/_texts/0-outline.md

 betaco is saying that we agreed to all the terms in the k and we also agreed w the terms in the cover letter. additional term. admissable unless k fully integrated.

 ---

-INCORPORATE MOTT'S SLIDES FROM 4-12-21 BECAUSE SUPER important
+## Interpretation Primer

+Any time there’s an interpretation question:

+### Is there an express term to interpret?

+- If so, follow the framework for express terms
+- PER: Evidence is always admissible to interpret an express term (exception to PER)
+- *Sometimes you need implied terms to interpret an express term!*

+### If there is no express term

+- Follow the framework for interpreting implied terms
+- Is someone trying to introduce extrinsic evidence of additional terms of the contract?
+- Is it TU, CD, CP (implied terms)? (**Always admissible as long as it doesn’t contradict the contract**)
+- Is it some other kind of evidence (conversation, other writing…)? (**Only admissible if contract is not fully integrated**)

 ---

+## Framework for Interpreting Express Terms
-Is there a dispute over the meaning of terms?

-go to > Framework for interpreting express terms
+Is there a dispute over the meaning of terms? go to > Framework for interpreting express terms

 1. What term or clause is at Issue
 2. what's the issue? (vague, ambiguous)
 3. what are the possible interpretations?
 4. What evidence is being introduced?
-5. Assess the evidence (does it amount to ...)
-INCORPORATE THIS INTO OUTLINE!!!
+5. Assess the evidence (does it amount to TU, CD, CP etc.)
+6. Will the evidence be admissible in the jurisdiction at hand? (discuss Formalist vs. Contextualist approaches)
+7. Is the evidence admissible under the PER? (yes, to interpret)
+8. Do any rules of construction apply?

+---

+## Framework for Interpreting Implied Terms

+1. What evidence is being introduced?
+2. Assess the evidence (does it amount to TU, CD, CP etc.)
+3. Is the evidence admissible under the PER?
+(Evidence of TU, CD, CP is admissible unless it contradicts) (other evidence admissible unless the contract is fully integrated)

+---

+INCORPORATE MOTT'S SLIDES FROM 4-12-21 BECAUSE SUPER important

 ---